-SCHOLARSHIP: As a member of NBNA, ECCBN scholarship opportunities are increased for first year nursing students through graduate level nursing students through the accessibility of scholarships directly from NBNA.
-To learn more about the National Black Nurse Association In., Click HERE.
+SCHOLARSHIP: ECCBN established its first graduate level scholarship in 2020 to Black nurses who are Colorado residents seeking Masters level and above postgraduate education and certifications.
+In addition, profession advancement opportunities are increased through the NBNA benefits of additional scholarship opportunities for first year nursing students through graduate level nursing students that can be directly accessed from NBNA.
+To learn more about the National Black Nurse Association Inc., Scholarship Program Click HERE.

 President: Robin Bruce FN, BSN, RN

 Parliamentarian: Chris Bryant DNP, MSN-PH, RN